kant2002/EngLang/README.md

 ### Simple sentences

-Statement is a sentnce which ends with `.`.
+Statement is a sentence which ends with `.`.
 Long sentences can be split by `;`, each part of this sentence will become their own sentence.

 ```
 statement_1 ; statement_2 ; .... ; statement_N.
 ```

-Preferably operate using linguistic properties, and do not use `;` if possible.
+Preferably operate using linguistic properties, and do not use `;` if possible since people nowadays don't use it very much.

 ### Labeled sentences